Real Estate Mauritius · Westimmo

 Integrated Resort Scheme

-Since 2001 · Available on resale only (projects built before 2015)
+Since 2001 · Available on resale only (projects approved before 2015)

-Land ≥ 10 hectares (existing projects)
+Land area ≥ 10 hectares (existing projects)

 No minimum price · Free resale

-Work permit exemption with residence permit
+Work permit exemption if residence permit is obtained

-Residence permit ≥ USD 375,000 (resale)
+Residence permit from USD 375,000 (resale)

 RES